Markdown is a lightweight markup language designed to be simple and easily readable by humans.

 Blog-Doc brings this option via a custom function, instead of loading additional modules, built with edge cases and typing typos in mind:

-To add an id, add a curly braces with a hashtag followed by the id's text.
+, add a curly braces with a hashtag followed by the id's text.

 The following examples will give you a better idea: